JBZoo/SimpleTypes/README.md

 $money = new Money('100500 usd', new ConfigMoney()); // my custom params only for that object
 ```

-## A lot of types is ready for use
+## A lot of types are ready to use
 SimpleTypes has such ready configurations like
   * [Area](https://github.com/smetdenis/SimpleTypes/blob/master/src/config/area.php)
   * [Degree](https://github.com/smetdenis/SimpleTypes/blob/master/src/config/degree.php) (geometry)